wenchen4321/GDSR/README.md

 # Guided Dual Networks For Single Image Super-Resolution
-This repository is for GDSR, and our presentation slide can be download [here](https://pan.baidu.com/s/1xT9nc6kcLpD9J7ITnDhdGA)   (access code:ipf7)<br/>
+This repository is for GDSR, and our presentation slide can be download [here](https://pan.baidu.com/s/1xT9nc6kcLpD9J7ITnDhdGA)   (key:ipf7)<br/>
 the results of GDSR can be download [here](https://pan.baidu.com/s/1L_M2Qryd-mfr7N2z3X5PPg) (key:l2y0)<br/>
 The pretrained model can be downoad [here](https://pan.baidu.com/s/1eFON-E2sePAUGjnGDE5jTA)(key:7noo）<br/>